bhavyaverma08/sketch_book/README.md

 For Running this project use the following commands -

-npm install
+1. npm install

-npm run dev
+2. npm run dev

+# React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.